Skip to main content

 • replayability

-• “All in all, it's a really good short game with a ton of replayability between the modes and the encouragement to rack up points with each run, whether you win or fail.
-The more you play, the more leniency options you'll unlock to make the harder modes more accessible, even if you're not great at shmups.”
+• “All in all, a really good short game with a ton of replayability between the modes and the encouragement to rack up points with each run, won or failed, to raise your level.
+The more you play, the more leniency options you'll unlock, making harder modes more accessible even if you're not great at shmups.”

-• “In addition to the harder difficulties, there is also the advanced mode, which has a different gameplay mechanic that adds to the replay value.”
+• “In addition to the harder difficulties, there is also an advanced mode with a different gameplay mechanic, which adds to the replay value.”

 • “Good replay value through several modes as the player unlocks extra credits and features.”